rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

        information.
    * - offerings.\ *link*
      - Object
-     - An info block containing details about the links for the results.
+     - An info block that contains details about the links for the results.
    * - offerings.\ link\. *href*
      - String
      - The URL for a set of results.